Taylor Swift’s evermore: Part 1

 The narrator of it’s time to go discusses just that.
 She says “you know when it’s time to go” when you feel “that old familiar body ache.”

-I’ll continue with the three songs right where you left me, evermore, and tis the damn season.
-For the narrator of evermore (a duet with Bon Iver), the curse is also the cure.
-Memories of her ex-lover finally allow her to let go: “And when I was shipwrecked / I thought of you / in the cracks of light / I dreamed of you / it was real enough / to get me through / I swear / you were there.” (or is it a new lover??
-Who knows.)
-Either way, relief finally arrives after this emotional low point: “this pain wouldn’t be evermore.”
+In the song evermore, the curse is also the cure.
+Memories of her ex-lover finally allow her to let go: “And when I was shipwrecked / I thought of you / in the cracks of light / I dreamed of you / it was real enough / to get me through / I swear / you were there.”
+Relief finally arrives after this emotional low point: “this pain wouldn’t be evermore.”

 Death precedes rebirth in evermore, just like the seasons.

-The shipwreck in evermore sounds like death.
-Maybe she actually dies, “staring out an open window catching my death.”
-But I am hopeful the mention of “floors of a cabin creaking under my step” at the end confirms her death was metaphorical.
+The shipwreck in evermore sounds like death “staring out an open window catching my death.”
+Then, she mentions “floors of a cabin creaking under my step.”
 “Cabin” here could be the cabin of a boat.
 Maybe the ship didn’t sink after all.

 “A tiny screen’s the only place I see you now.” - dorothea